jacoacoacob/wagtail-do-notes/docs/install-docker-and-compose.md

 ### Install Docker Compose

-Installing the latest version from the repository
+Installing the latest version from the repository (this is the method recommended in the [official docs](https://docs.docker.com/compose/install/#install-compose))
 ```bash
 # Update your existing list of packages:
 sudo apt update